Seryusjj/OnTimeApp/generated/dart_on_time_app_api/docs/IdentityApi.md

 # **apiV1IdentityInitPost**
 > apiV1IdentityInitPost()

 Creates default admin user, this is added because we do not have a real database where to add this info.
-We use an in memeory db so each time the service is restarted, this should be called
+We use an in memory db so each time the service is restarted, this should be called

 ### Example
 ```dart